Work and Wages

 Legislation prohibits limiting the rights of workers to freely dispose of their wages.
 Deductions from wages to make direct or indirect payments to employer or some other intermediary to get employment or keep a job are prohibited.
 Deductions from wages can be made only in cases as provided under the law.
 The total amount of all deductions on each wage period must not exceed 20 per cent, and in the cases stipulated by laws, - 50 per cent of the wages.
 The size of deductions from wages may not exceed 70 percent in cases of correctional work and alimony for minor children.
 It is not allowed to make deductions from severance pay, compensation and other payments by law.
 On payment of wages, employer must also inform the employees about gross wages, total size and ground of deductions and the net amount of wages to be paid.

-If this violation continues for more than one month (committed intentionally) it will be considered a criminal offense and punishable by a fine of 500 to 1,000 non-taxable minimum incomes, or correctional work for up to 2 years, or imprisonment for up to 2 years, with the deprivation of the right to occupy certain positions or engage in certain activities for up to 3 years.
+If this violation continues for more than one month (committed intentionally) it will be considered a criminal offense and punishable by a fine of 500 to 1,000 non-taxable minimum incomes, or correctional work for up to 2 years, or probation supervision for the same period, with the deprivation of the right to occupy certain positions or engage in certain activities for up to 3 years.
 The employee has the right to complain to the Labor Inspection or to sue.

 Check Out WageIndicator's Newsletters on Gig Work